valentjn/ltex/pages/docs/settings.md

 Controls whether the extension is enabled.
 Allows disabling LanguageTool on specific workspaces or for specific code language modes (i.e., file types).

-Either supply a Boolean value stating whether LTeX is enabled for all supported code language modes or disabled for all of them, or supply a list of [code language identifiers](https://code.visualstudio.com/docs/languages/identifiers) for which LTeX should be enabled (note that extensions can define additional code language identifiers).
+Either supply a Boolean value stating whether LTeX is enabled for all supported markup languages or disabled for all of them, or supply a list of [code language identifiers](https://code.visualstudio.com/docs/languages/identifiers) for which LTeX should be enabled (note that extensions can define additional code language identifiers).

-All supported code language modes are listed in the default value of this setting.
-If you add an unsupported code language mode (i.e., a code language mode that is not listed in the default value), LTeX will check corresponding files as plain text without any parsing.
+All supported markup languages are listed in the default value of this setting.
+In addition, LTeX can check comments in many popular programming languages like C++ or Java, if you add the corresponding code language identifiers to this setting.
+If you add an unsupported code language mode, LTeX will check corresponding files as plain text without any parsing.

 <!-- ltex-client-specific-begin -->